OpenMoonRay/openmoonray-docs/docs/getting-started/index.md

 # Getting Started
 ![The Bad Guys]({{ "/assets/images/getting-started/badguys_car.png" | absolute_url }})

+You can read more about the components making up OpenMoonRay in the About section [here]( {{ "/getting-started/about" | absolute_url}})

-OpenMoonRay can be obtained in source form from our github site https://github.com/dreamworksanimation.
+OpenMoonRay can be obtained in source form from our [github site] (https://github.com/dreamworksanimation).

-We do not currently provide OpenMoonRay as a built package, for licensing reasons.
+We do not currently provide OpenMoonRay as a pre-built package.

 ## Installation